-The course of study for the Bachelor of Music shall consist of courses/papers worth at least 360 points (360 Massey credits) of which at least 180 points/credits shall be for courses/papers numbered 201-399 with a minimum of 75 NZSM, MUSC, PERF, and/or CMPO points/credits at 300 level.
-Students may include courses/papers prescribed for undergraduate degrees of Massey University or Victoria University of Wellington.

-Note: At Victoria University and NZSM, 1EFTS = 120 points.
-At Massey, 1 EFTS = 100 points before 2007 and 1 EFTS = 120 credits from 2007.

-All candidates wishing to enrol in the Classical Performance and Jazz specialisations must apply for audition not later than the date specified by the School.

-Note: The annual application dates are available on the NZSM website and in other publications or by direct enquiry to the School.
+- 1. The course of study for the Bachelor of Music shall consist of courses/papers worth at least 360 Victoria points/360 Massey University credits, of which at least 180 Victoria points/180 Massey University credits shall be for courses/papers numbered 201-399 with a minimum of 75 NZSM, MUSC, PERF, and/or CMPO points/credits at 300 level.
+Students may include courses/papers prescribed for undergraduate degrees of Victoria University of Wellington or Massey University. - Note: At Victoria University and NZSM, 1 EFTS = 120 points.
+At Massey, 1 EFTS = 100 points before 2007 and 1 EFTS = 120 credits from 2007. - 2.
+All candidates wishing to enrol in the Classical Performance and Jazz specialisations must apply for audition not later than the date specified by the New Zealand School of Music. - Note: The annual application dates are available on the NZSM website and in other publications or by direct enquiry to the School.
 The following options are approved: carillon, classical guitar, harpsichord, lute, pianoforte, organ, voice and any standard classical orchestral or jazz instrument.
-Applications to present any other instrument must be made to the School by the specified date.

-3. A candidate shall, to the satisfaction of the Director of the New Zealand School of Music, complete such practical work as may be prescribed and participate in approved vocal or instrumental work within the School.
+Applications to present any other instrument must be made to the School by the specified date. - 3.
+A candidate shall, to the satisfaction of the Director of the New Zealand School of Music, complete such practical work as may be prescribed and participate in approved vocal or instrumental work within the School.

-Maiors
+Majors